CryptoShare-xyz/PayFriends/README.md

 Run `npx hardhat test` to test the contract

 ## TODO
-- [ ] move to the most convenient L2
 - [ ] consider supporting USDC instead of eth transfers
 - [ ] make code more efficient